-The third annual Iron Tech Invitational 2022 was be held virtually April 29, 2022.
+The third annual Iron Tech Invitational 2022 was held virtually April 29, 2022.
 To qualify, the tools must have been completed for a pro bono organizational client, and developed in an academic course or supervised independent study over the course of the current academic school year.
-For full competition rules and how to get involved for 2022, see below.

 The invitational is an open version of Georgetown’s Iron Tech Lawyer Competition, which has now been in operation for 12 semesters under the leadership of Georgetown Professor Tanina Rostain.
 Each year, Georgetown students create apps for pro bono organizational clients and face off in a intraschool competition just like the international invitational.

 The 2022 Winners of the Iron Tech Lawyer Invitational are: